 What steps are involved in preparing a will?
 Attorney Ray Kerlick talks about these steps in this video and describes why each of the steps is important.
-Please take advantage of our Estate Planning Package Special Offer has expired, but we’re still offering an exceptional price for the package at our Fulshear office and at our Richmond, Wharton, and El Campo offices.
-We’re offering an estate planning package for a couple for only $750, with a Transfer on Death Deed for only $200.
+Our Estate Planning Package Special Offer has expired, but we’re still offering an exceptional price for the package at our Fulshear office and at our Richmond, Wharton, and El Campo offices.
+We’re offering the basic estate planning package for a couple for only $750, with a Transfer on Death Deed for only $200.
 Call our office at 800-929-1725 for an appointment today!

 Summary of What’s Involved in Preparing a Will

 – – Hi this is Ray Kerlick, from Wadler, Perches, Hundl & Kerlick and we’re here in our Fulshear office today to talk a little bit about wills.
 In Texas, a will is a document that basically makes legal determinations about how your estate is to be distributed among your beneficiaries and family.
 If you don’t have a will, the state of Texas will make those decisions for you.
 And those decisions may or may not be what you have intended for your loved ones.

 Steps in Preparing a Will – Beneficiaries and Executors